 Kids (goat kids, just to be clear) who are not going to be kept on the homestead can be weaned at about three months and sold.
 One advantage to keeping a kid for longer, is that the kid can milk the doe if you need to leave for a few days.
 When you return, you will need to separate the doe and kid (at least for 10-12 hour periods) to resume getting your own milk from her.

 A few requirements to consider…

-Goats don’t require a whole lot of room.
-An area the size of a typical backyard could easily work for half a dozen full-size goats.
-They do enjoy something to climb and keep themselves entertained with.
+Dairy goats don’t require a whole lot of room.
+An area the size of a typical backyard could easily work for half a dozen full-size goats as long as food and nutrition are adequate.
+They do enjoy something to climb on to keep themselves entertained.

 Also keep in mind…